 This Hot Apple Toddy is a twist on the traditional hot toddy and will warm you up during the cold fall and winter months.
 Made with honey, apple cider, bourbon, black tea, and spices, it tastes just as good as it looks.
 And, it only takes 5 minutes to make and can be made for one or as a batch for a crowd!

 And, many find them soothing for those nasty cold symptoms that tend to show up this time of year.
-If you’re looking for another batch cocktail option, you can also try my Cranberry Mistletoe Vodka Martinis or White Christmas Margaritas – both of these recipes include instructions for serving 8.
+If you’re looking for another batch cocktail option, you can also try my Cranberry Mistletoe Vodka Martinis or White Christmas Margaritas – both of these recipes include instructions for serving a crowd.

 Why You’ll Love This Recipe

 - Cozy flavor and scent– It’s oh-so-cozy!
 This cozy cocktail is the perfect way to warm up on a cold day.
 It’s like a warm hug in a mug.